-Sixteen runs a range of community and supported internship programmes in and around Bristol.
-We work with a range of Partners, practitioners and providers to deliver better job outcomes for people with a learning disability.
+Sixteen runs a range of employment education and enterprise programmes in and around Bristol.
+We work with a range of partners, practitioners and providers to deliver better job outcomes for people with learning difficulties and/or autistic people.
 Our current programmes are shown below

 We Work for Everyone

 We work for Everyone is designed to support people with a learning difficulty, and autistic people in the West of England to find a pathway into paid work.
 It aims to empower people by finding employment, promoting independence and challenging social isolation.

 Sixteen is working with partners from Bristol City Councils' Employment Skills and Learning Team, to offer evidenced based supported employment services aimed at people in the community or completing one of the internship programmes.

 In addition, we continue to work with people with a learning disability who have already been supported into work

 Funded by South Gloucestershire Council, Engage for a Wage is a five-week online programme for people with a learning disability who would like to find out what it’s like having a job.